Dawroun/Portfolio1.1/README.md

 # new version of my portfolio

-- working on html file;
+- working on personal info page;